 From the 1990s onwards, the traditional round stud body became square.
 A square stud also has a square bottom flange and the hard metal stud pin, which improves the durability and guarantees excellent grip on ice.

-The Nokian Eco Stud anchor stud was launched in 1995.
+The Nokian Tyres Eco Stud anchor stud was launched in 1995.
 This light stud pushed out of a hole that was designed to act as a damper and locked itself into place.
 The stud cushion dampened the impact and improved the operation of the stud.
 In addition to eco-friendliness, the new stud technology offered firm stud adhesion and low rolling noise.
 The latest version of the adaptable and highly controllable stud technology is the Eco Stud 8 concept introduced in 2013.
 It includes all of the advances in stud design: a multi-faceted anchor stud, flange design that reduces impact and the patented stud cushion.

-The development of non-studded winter tyres also needed to take into account the safety characteristics of the new, high-performance car models, such as ABS brakes and the traction control and stability control systems that were developed on the basis of this technology.
-For example, the Nokian Hakkapeliitta RSi (2003) offered a new speed rating and had brake boosters in its tread that allowed for even more stable grip during acceleration and braking.
+The development of non-studded winter tires also needed to take into account the safety characteristics of the new, high-performance car models, such as ABS brakes and the traction control and stability control systems that were developed on the basis of this technology.
+For example, the Nokian Tyres Hakkapeliitta RSi (2003) offered a new speed rating and had brake boosters in its tread that allowed for even more stable grip during acceleration and braking.

 The secret of grip

 The secret behind the grip is the stud impact, but this is also a factor that increases rolling noise and road wear.
-The Hakkapeliitta 7 studded tyre that was introduced in 2009 used Air Claw technology that works similarly to running shoes with air cushions.
+The Hakkapeliitta 7 studded tire that was introduced in 2009 used Air Claw technology that works similarly to running shoes with air cushions.
 The tread block has an air pocket in front of the stud that dampens the road impact during the contact and release stage.
 This reduces wear on the road surface and the stud itself and maintains rolling noise at a comfortable level.

-The hybrid tyre of the future
+The hybrid tire of the future

 The new feature was the optimal stud placement: instead of the standard shoulder area, studs were placed evenly across the entire tread surface.
 The idea was that no stud is behind another, which ensures the best possible grip in any situation.
-Furthermore, the number of studs returned to the high level where it was when the studded tyre was first born: Nokian Hakkapeliitta 8 has up to 190 studs.
+Furthermore, the number of studs returned to the high level where it was when the studded tire was first born: Nokian Tyres Hakkapeliitta 8 has up to 190 studs.
 However, the familiar Eco Stud cushion makes road contact so sensitive that road wear is well below the legislative limits.
 The studs of the new Hakkapeliittas weigh less than one gram per piece.
 When new, their protrusion is 0.8–0.9 mm.

 Veikko Ryhönen, inventor of the stud